trajano/trajano/src/site/markdown/travis-yml.md

 Travis configuration
 ====================

 This is the annotated version of the [.travis.yml](https://github.com/trajano/trajano/blob/master/.travis.yml) file.
+More detailed information on [how to integrate Travis, SonarQube and GitHub](https://trajano.net/2016/11/integrating-travis-sonarqube/) is available in [trajano.net](https://trajano.net/).

 ### Branches
 Travis is configured to build pushes and pull requests.
 However, only `master` and the tags done by the [release process][] which are defined by the regex pattern should be built when pushed.